matewilk/t3-trpc-newrelic/docs/lwj-demo.md

 ### A peak at what you will see in New Relic UI and what are we aiming for
 - show APM service map - the best way to visualize the relationships between services in our case relationships the client, server and third party services.

+### A brief introduction to MELT
+- MELT stands for Metrics, Events, Logs, Traces and is a set of metrics that can be used to measure the performance of your application.
+  - Metric - a numeric measurement of an application or system.
+Typically reported on a regular schedule.
+    - example: a count of events over a period of time or a rate of some event per minute
+    - example: a numeric status at a moment in time, such as the number of active users or the number of errors
+  - Event - a record of something that happened in your application.
+Events are typically reported when something happens.
+Events typically have a shape of a key value pair.
+    - example: a user clicks a button, a file is uploaded.
+    - example: vending machine dispenses a soda
+  - Log - is a message about a system used to understand the activity of the system and to diagnose problems.
+  - Trace - is a record of the path a request takes through your system.
+Traces are   typically reported when a request is received and when it is completed.
+It often refers to distributed tracing which is a way to monitor requests as they propagate through a distributed system.

 ### How to start

 1. clone the repo